 The Agency will incorporate procedures for responding to client concerns regarding use of MeckHMIS into its existing Grievance Policy.
 While appeals to the MeckHMIS should not be considered part of the formal process, a copy of any HMIS-related grievance, and the Agency’s response, must be submitted to the Continuum of Care Manager within 5 days of completion of the agencies response.
 Any complaint that involves a breach of information must be reported the MeckHMIS System Administrator immediately to insure the recorded has been closed.
 A full report must be made to the Continuum of Care Manager within 5 working days.
 The Continuum of Care Manager will work with staff to confirm any breaches and to implement corrective action.
 Any confirmed privacy breaches of information will be reported to the MeckHMIS Governing Committee.

 Notwithstanding any other provision of this Participation Agreement, the Agency agrees to abide by all policies and procedures relevant to the use of MeckHMIS that CSS publishes annually.
 Policies and Procedures are posted on the MeckHMIS WEB Site at insert link.
 CSS will notify Agency Admins of updates in the Policies and Procedures as well as publish an “Alert” to all users via Clarity-BitFocus.
-Agencies should maintain a copy of the current Policies and Procedure in the agency binders.
+Agencies should maintain a copy of the current Policies and Procedures in the agency binders.

 V. Publication of Reports